Label305-Forks/typesense-php/README.md

 Here are some examples that walk you through how to use the client: [doc/examples](examples)
 >>>>>>> b212dd6b (Update Readme)

-Typesense uses [HTTPlug](http://httplug.io/) as an abstraction layer for an HTTP client.
-You'll find the List of supported HTTP clients & adapters [here](http://docs.php-http.org/en/latest/clients.html).
-Please be sure to install a supported client.

 ## Compatibility